-Note a special rule in Vienna: Since July 1, 2000, Viennese attorneys-at-law are obliged to process the trust funds entrusted to them exclusively via electronically specially secured escrow accounts.
+Note a special rule in Vienna: Since July 1st, 2000, Viennese attorneys-at-law are obligated to process the trust funds entrusted to them exclusivelv via electronically secured escrow accounts.
 These accounts may only be used after the Vienna Bar Association has given its (electronic) "seal of approval".
 Other dispositions (especially cash withdrawals) are excluded and technically not possible.
+There are similar security safeguards for accounts held by other Austrian lawyers and notaries.